 Think of I and A as multivalued descriptions (e.g. vectors) of image measurements and action parameters.
-To get from I to A, vision often requires information about objects, surfaces, and scenes and their relationships to the viewer.
+Actions are general--they could be motor actions such as reach and grasp, or descriptions of the fox above.
+To get from I to A, vision usually requires information about objects, surfaces, and scenes and their relationships to the viewer.
 Properties of objects and their relationships will be called scene attributes, represented by a vector S.

-Consider the question: How can one estimate parameters of objects--their colors, shapes, materials, their relationship to other objects, to the viewer, to the viewer's hands, etc..-all from a glance?
+Consider the question: How can one estimate parameters of objects--their colors, shapes, materials, their relationship to other objects, to the viewer, to the viewer's hands, etc..--all from a glance?
 This is often referred to as the problem of image understanding, to emphasize that vision is a problem of perceptual inference.
 That is, given an image which is just a description of the light intensities at each point in space, and time (e.g. video camera or the sensors at the back of your eye), how can one infer the properties of the scene that caused the image?

 In general, we'll represent the image by an array of intensities, I(x,y,t), varying in space and/or time.
 (More generally, I could be some derived image measurements, like the location and orientation of local edge segments).
 Actions A, such as parameters required for grasping an object, or saying "that's a dog", require information about scene attributes S. Thus sometimes, we'll think of A as a function of S: A(S).
-But many times, we'll study problems in which $A \sim S$, i.e. in which an action parameter is the same as the scene property.
+But many times, we'll study problems in which A ~ S, i.e. in which an action parameter is the same as the scene property.